sagarpathak0/Think-bot-steve/README.md

 ---

-## Recent Changes (as of June 9, 2025)
+## Recent Changes (as of June 11, 2025)

-- **Deployment (June 9, 2025):**
-  - Fully deployed backend (Flask/Gunicorn) on AWS EC2 with Nginx reverse proxy and SSL/HTTPS via Certbot.
-  - Deployed frontend (Next.js) on Vercel, accessible at [https://think-bot-steve.vercel.app](https://think-bot-steve.vercel.app).
-  - Configured custom domain [https://think-bot-steve.me](https://think-bot-steve.me) with Elastic IP and DNS.
-  - Resolved all CORS, Python dependency (e.g., _cffi_backend for Certbot), and system package issues.
+- **Backend:**
+  - Migrated to modular Node.js/TypeScript backend (controllers, middleware, queries, routes, utils)
+  - Vercel deployment with `vercel.json` (serverless API)
+  - All endpoints use conversation summaries for context
+  - All business logic modularized for maintainability
+- **Frontend:**
+  - Modern cyberpunk dashboard (Next.js, Vercel)
+  - API base URL now points to Vercel backend
-  - Created comprehensive `DEPLOYMENT_GUIDE.txt`.
+- **Docs:**
-- **Backend (June 9, 2025):**
-  - Updated `/stats` endpoint and `mood_utils.py` to consistently use the LLM-generated summary from `engine.memory.memory` if available, falling back to a basic concatenated summary.
-This ensures the stats page displays the same high-quality summary as other parts of the application.
-- **Security (June 5, 2025):** All secrets moved to `.env`, JWT for all user endpoints, PostgreSQL for all user/chat data.
-- **Frontend (June 5, 2025):** Modern dashboard layout, Astra theme, device control panel, and improved navigation.
-- **Backend (June 5, 2025):** New `/control` API for robot/device commands, all endpoints CORS and JWT protected.
-- **Docs (June 5, 2025):** See `API_DOCS.txt` for all API endpoints, input/output, and authentication.
+  - Updated backend and main project README for new architecture and deployment

-This README is up to date as of June 9, 2025.
+This README is up to date as of June 11, 2025.